With sports painkiller addiction on the rise, what are the chances that your favorite athlete is addicted to painkillers?

 Rather than let pain compromise success on the court, pool, or playing field, some athletes open a bottle of prescription painkillers.
 In many cases, opiates help the athlete get a good night’s sleep.
 Other times, prescription analgesics help him overcome pain from a temporary illness.
 Sometimes painkillers become a way of life, especially for athletes suffering chronic pain from a significant sports-related injury.

 Opiate addiction frequently outlasts a sports injury and often persists long after retirement from professional sports.
 While injuries can occur during almost any sport, football players are at special risk for painful injuries.
-In fact, one study showed that more than half of all NFL football players are hurt each year, with injury rates spiking at 68 percent during the 2003 – 2004 season.
+224 concussions were diagnosed in the 2019 preseason and regular season, which is 10 more than the injuries which were reported in the year 2018.

 Retired NFL football players misuse painkillers three to four times more often than the general population, according to a 2011 study by Washington University School of Medicine in St. Louis.
 Scientists conducted telephone surveys with 644 retired NFL players.
 More than half of the athletes used opiates and an astounding 71 percent report misusing these drugs during their NFL careers.

 The survey also showed that many of these football players continue to misuse opiates, even after retirement from the game.
 Fifteen percent of respondents who had misused during their football careers said they still misuse in retirement.
 In comparison, only 5 percent of players who did not misuse drugs as pros now misuse as retirees.

 Opiate addiction strikes amateur athletes as well.
 In fact, a 2014 study shows that student-athletes generally participate in illicit substance abuse more than students who do not compete.
 Of all the student-athletes, football players used illicit substances the most.
 Many students use these substances for recreational purposes but, like their professional counterparts, student-athletes can start using opiates to curb sport-related pain.